s-varun22/s-varun22/README.md

 - ☁️ Experienced in **Microsoft Azure**, **Kafka**, and both **SQL** and **NoSQL** databases
 - 👥 Hands-on Agile & Scrum facilitation experience

+> ⚠️ **Note:** I lost access to my previous GitHub account — this is a new profile.
+I'm actively rebuilding it with fresh projects and contributions.

 ---